Overview

 1. Research and Other Soft-Dollar Benefits

-We currently receive soft dollar benefits by nature of our relationship with Charles Schwab.
+We do not receive soft dollar benefits by nature of our relationship with Charles Schwab.

 2. Brokerage for Client Referrals